-The programme follows the Fix-Learn-Ride model, supporting new and returning cyclists to choose the bike for utility and leisure cycling.
+The programme follows the three-step Fix-Learn-Ride model, supporting new and returning cyclists to choose the bike for utility and leisure cycling.
 The programme teaches skills, fixes neglected bikes and delivers led-rides to boost the confidence of those taking part.

-As the country responds to the coronavirus crisis, Cycling UK has committed to extending this scheme via Dr Bike sessions delivered by mechanics in local communities for everyone, and at workplaces over the summer and into winter 2020.
+Over the autumn and winter of 2020, Cycling UK committed to extending the scheme via Dr Bike sessions delivered by skilled mechanics in local communities for everyone and in workplaces for everyone.

 Dr Bike sessions will continue to be delivered in locations around England until the end of May, but as we look forward to a return to something closer to normal life, the Big Bike Revival will be returning to the Fix-Learn-Ride model, with additional opportunities for people to learn maintenance skills and to take part in small group rides to build more confidence among fellow beginner cyclists.